PokingOutsideOFF/MathGame/README.md

 1. Try to implement levels of difficulty.
 (Done)
 2. Add a timer to track how long the user takes to finish the game.
 (Done)
 3. Add a function that let's the user pick the number of questions.
-4. Create a 'Random Game' option where the players will be presented with questions from random operations
+4. Create a 'Random Game' option where the players will be presented with questions from random operations (Done)